LJDJGC/Learning-log/README.md

 The browser will launch automatically and reload automatically when changes are made.

 You can also publish to GitHub Pages and view it in your browser.

+## 2025/10/02 Morning
+Today's Lesson: JavaScript Objects
+1. Object Basics

+Create an Object with let obj = {}

+Dot Notation: obj.key = value

+Bracket Notation: obj["key"] = value

+Use the same syntax to overwrite existing properties

+2. Numeric Operations within Objects

+Loop through all properties of an object with for...in

+Test whether a value is numeric with typeof obj[key] === "number"

+If it is numeric, double the value with obj[key] *= 2

+3. Benefits of Functions

+Reusable functions, such as multiplyNumeric(obj)

+The same process can be applied to other objects

+Code is organized, improving readability and maintainability

+4. Example
+function multiplyNumeric(obj) {
+for (let key in obj) {
+if (typeof obj[key] === "number") {
+obj[key] *= 2;
+}
+}
+}

+let menu = { width: 200, height: 300, title: "My menu" };
+multiplyNumeric(menu);
+console.log(menu);
+// { width: 400, height: 600, title: "My menu" }

+5. Next Lesson Plan

+Extending multiplyNumeric to allow arbitrary multiplication

+Advanced Object Manipulation Practice